Find lost and unclaimed superannuation

 In the past, super funds holding small, inactive accounts have usually transferred the super money to AUSfund (Australia’s unclaimed super fund) where it is held until claimed.

-Under Australia’s superannuation law, from 1 July 2014, many smaller super accounts which have not received a contribution for at least 12 months, must be transferred to the ATO, and it is then held there on your behalf.
+By law, many smaller super accounts which have not received a contribution for at least 12 months, must be transferred to the ATO, and it is then held there on your behalf.
 This is known as unclaimed super.

 It’s still your super though, and you’re able to claim it and transfer it to your preferred super fund.